The-Art-of-Hacking/h4cker/wireless_resources/wireless_adapters.md

 #### TP-Link N150 Wireless High Gain USB Adapter (TL-WN722N)
 The TP-LINK TL-WN722N uses the Atheros AR9271 Chipset and is a wireless N adapter.
 Newer versions may not use the same chipset and you may run into problems with Kali Linux.

+## WiFi Pineapple
+[Hak5's Wifi Pineapple](https://shop.hak5.org/products/wifi-pineapple) is a very comprehensive framework (hardware and software) that can be used to easily launch several WiFi attacks.